 But aside from the inscription, there are only traces of some markings on the muzzle.
 Nothing that might better identify the source of these howitzers.
 Prior to the war, four vendors produced forty-six howitzers of this type (with Fort Pitt Foundry adding four more in 1861 to make it an even fifty).
 Survivors of that lot exhibit standard markings as prescribed in pre-war ordnance instructions – inspector initials and registry number on the muzzle; foundry on the right trunnion; year of manufacture on the left trunnion; and weight stamp under the cascabel.

-Looking carefully at the muzzle and trunnions in the wartime photograph on the Pawnee, I see no markings.
+Looking carefully at the muzzle and trunions in the wartime photograph on the Pawnee, I see no markings.
 So very likely these howitzers never had the standard set of markings.
 That said, just after the war began, Tredegar Foundry produced two dozen of the same make and model for Confederate orders.
-For of those went to Charleston in September 1861:
+Four of those went to Charleston in September 1861:

 Signed over to Major, later Brigadier-General, J.H.
 Trapier in fact.
 Tredegar foundry markings are notorious for being shallow and easily eroded with time.
 And of course, Tredegar disregarded the “Yankee” ordnance instructions for markings early in the war.